LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation: The Functions of LinguistAgent

 Live performance and a progress bar are displayed during the experiment, as shown in Fig. \ref{fig:live}.
-LinguistAgent performs automated \textbf{Token-level Evaluation}.
-It tokenizes both the human ``Gold Standard'' and the ``LLM Prediction'' into binary sequences where $1$ represents a tagged unit and $0$ represents a non-tagged unit.
+Live tagging display can be turned off for faster experiments on large-scale datasets.
+LinguistAgent also performs real-time \textbf{Token-level Evaluation}.
+It tokenizes both the human gold standards and the LLM predictions into binary sequences where $1$ represents a tagged unit and $0$ represents a non-tagged unit.

 The following metrics are calculated for each sample: \begin{itemize} \item \textbf{Precision ($P$):} The ratio of correctly predicted metaphorical tokens to the total predicted metaphorical tokens.

 \item \textbf{Recall ($R$):} The ratio of correctly predicted metaphorical tokens to all metaphorical tokens in the gold standard.